When London Became An Island

 The Cat and Mutton bridge evidently gave its name to the Cat and Mutton pub at the far end of Broadway Market.
 It could almost be renamed Bicycle bridge now for it is an important conduit for bicycle travel between Hackney and central London.
 Not only are there far more bicycles on the towpath than there used to be there are far more bicycles crossing it too.
 A public bicycle pump stands on the bridge.
 In the olden days (and in the ever changing world of London that is about seven or eight years ago years ago) before the market really got going and bike travel really took off and the bridge offered no-where to sit, the authorities turned a blind eye to fly posting.
 Posters were pasted on and pasted over regularly in the usual fly tradition.
 Quite a few of the posters must have been printed for entertainers and film makers who dreamed of making a breakthrough.
 Most of these hopes were, inevitably, dashed, but one advertised a singer who did make it big although, sadly, her story ended in tragedy.
 The panels of the Cat and Mutton bridge are kept clear now but click on the button to the left to see snapshots of printed ephemera from 2006.

 Beyond the Cat and Mutton bridge you will see evidence of the Bethnal Green Gas Works, built by the Imperial Gas Company.
 Between the Cat and Mutton bridge and the first entrance to Victoria Park the south bank of the canal lies in Tower Hamlets and the north in Hackney.
-The main gasometer (28), built in the 1850s, was, at one time, the biggest in the National Gas grid.
+The main gasometer (29), completed in the 1860s, was, at one time, the biggest in the National Gas grid.
+Redevelopment of the area will mean apartment blocks, similar to those at Kings Cross, will be built inside the guides.
 Although the song ‘Dirty Old Town’ was written about Salford about 60 years ago the references to the gasworks and the old canal and the fact that the first boat to leave City Road basin in 1820 was bound for Lancashire seem to make it apt somehow.

-A little beyond Containerville are a couple of houses (31) which, I would guess, are the oldest on the banks below City Road basin that were not built by the company itself.
+A little beyond Containerville are a couple of houses (32) which, I would guess, are the oldest on the banks below City Road basin.
 A few hundred yards from the canal, on Hackney Road, there are several fine residences, one of which has a plaque indicating it was constructed in 1820, the year in which the canal was opened.
 Perhaps they were built with one of the first consignments of bricks delivered along the new transport route.
-Unlike the houses on Hackney Road the canal-side houses look ripe for renovation.
+Unlike the houses on Hackney Road the canal-side houses look ripe for renovation and are now dwarfed by a new development (33).
 I hope they do not fall to the demolition man.
 Oddly, some properties in the East End seem to lay derelict for decades.

-Beyond the entrance to Victoria Park you will see the canal is crossed by the ornate Bonner Bridge (32), which carries a road known as the Nightwalk.
-A Sunday market (33), where all kinds of organic produce and a selection of international cooked food may be bought, is held on the Nightwalk (but in the daytime!).
-If you arrive on a Sunday and want to visit walk past a mooring point for canal boats and you will come to a gate on the left, through which you can enter the park.
+Beyond the entrance to Victoria Park you will see the canal is crossed by the ornate Bonner Bridge (35), which carries a road known as the Nightwalk.
+The Victoria Park market, where all kinds of organic produce and a selection of international cooked food may be bought, is held here every Sunday.

 If you want to end the walk at this point then the best thing to do is to go back to the Nightwalk and cross over the canal.
 If you continue straight ahead Approach Road will take you to Old Ford Road where you should turn right.
 Walk along to the junction with Cambridge Heath Road and turn left.
 Bethnal Green Tube station is a couple of hundred yards ahead.
 You might like to pop into the Bethnal Green Museum of Childhood before you travel on, which is right on the corner of Old Ford Road and Cambridge Heath Road.
 If you just want to continue along the canal click the button below.